DuanPengfei/node-rotate/README.md

 {
     "filename": "[String] destination file path",
-    "retryCount": "[Number] retry count when write to file error" "reconnectCount": "[Number] reconnect to file when write to file error count beyond this value" }
+    "retryCount": "[Number] retry count when write to file error" "reconnectCount": "[Number] reconnect to file when write to file error count beyond this value"， "overwrite": "[Array] write stream array need to overwrite, support `stdout` and `stderr`" }
 ```